Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 - remove sawdust and user setups from intro list?

+- Check OG page and grab the line about dust enclosures and put the link back in.

 ---
 CNCs can create a lot of mess just like many other cutting tools.
 Think about the chips and fine dust you get drilling a single hole or cutting a piece of wood in half and then stretch that out over hours of constant cutting on a cnc machine.
 Not only does this make a mess, but it's not good for your health to breath in.